monetr/legal/PRIVACY.md

 ## Sharing Information with Third Parties
 monetr does not sell, rent or lease its customer lists to third parties.

-monetr may share data with trusted partners to help perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
+monetr may share data with trusted partners to help perform statistical analysis, send you email, or provide customer support.
 All such third parties are prohibited from using your personal information except to provide these services to monetr, and they are required to maintain the confidentiality of your information.

 monetr may disclose your personal information, without notice, if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply